BY CHRISTOPHER HASKELL

-Infamous is a wildly addicting game.
-Playing as Cole McGrath, a bike courier who is at the heart of an explosion that destroys the entire city, Cole develops powers unlike any video game before its time (Prototype came out a month later and was practically the same exact game).
-His powers involve electricity coursing through his body and though most of his abilities rely on the sources of energy around him (like streetlights, televisions, metro tracks, and electrical boxes), the man has some sweet maneuvers.
+“Infamous” is a wildly addicting game.
+Playing as Cole McGrath, a bike courier who is at the heart of an explosion that destroys the entire city, Cole develops powers unlike any video game before its time (“Prototype” came out a month later and was practically the same game).
+His abilities involve electricity coursing through his body.
+Though most of his abilities rely on the energy sources around him (like streetlights, televisions, metro tracks, and electrical boxes), the man has some sweet maneuvers.

-The game play gets harder and harder the further you get into the game, but as you continue on in the story, you gain new abilities that make defeating the growing threats a little bit easier.
-By the end of the game, you practically have to use all that you have learned to defeat the final boss.
-Do not take time off from playing the game or you may forget some of the specials and defeating the harder bad guys or even the final boss becomes impossible and you have to restart the game to relearn the skills.
+The gameplay gets harder and harder the further you get into the game, but as you continue in the story, you gain new abilities that make defeating the growing threats a little bit easier.
+By the end of the game, you practically have to use all you have learned to defeat the final boss.
+Do not take time off from playing the game, or you may forget some of the specials.
+Beating the more brutal bad guys or even the final boss becomes impossible, and you must restart the game to relearn the skills.

 If “Infamous 2” is anything like the first game (which I am sure it will be), it will win my vote again for Video Game of the Week.
 But until I run into some money, I am afraid I will either have to wait the long wait to rent it or wait the even longer wait of earning some extra cash.
 Either way, I look forward to playing the newest installment and reliving my first Playstation 3 endeavor.
 Now, I will finish posting this and play a little “Infamous” to see if I still have the skills two years later.

 Sucker Punch Productions

 (Blood, Drug reference, Language, Mild suggestive themes, Violence)